 Repairs & Maintenance

-One of London’s largest social landlords has officially taken its repairs and maintenance in-house.
+One of the largest housing associations in the south west has taken its repairs service in-house.

 Apprenticeships are a popular way for social landlords to boost employment opportunities – but how easy are they to access for disabled people?
 On national apprenticeship week, Maria Brett meets a young, deaf apprentice

 Solid wall insulation has great potential to improve tenants’ lives.
 But, says Mitch Gee, technical director at SPSenvirowall, it also must be designed well

 Social value should be second nature to service providers, argues Barry Boxall, divisional director, Building Solutions South, VINCI Facilities

 A joined up approach to asset management can help every pound go further, says Colin Middlemass, chief operating officer at Mears Group

 A new fund to bring empty homes and high street spaces back into use has been launched by the Scottish government.

 Oldham's best Video